MichellePriestleySmith/Cyber-Security-Projects/Microsoft Security Solutions Project/Part One - Azure NSGs.md

   4. Waited for the rule to take effect and attempted to access www.bing.com.
   5. Confirmed the page did not display, indicating the effectiveness of the custom rule.

-Task Four highlighted the ability to customize outbound rules for specific scenarios, demonstrating the flexibility of NSGs in controlling outbound traffic.
+Task Four highlighted the ability to customise outbound rules for specific scenarios, demonstrating the flexibility of NSGs in controlling outbound traffic.
 <br/>
 <br/>